aiaicaramba/press-to-talk/readme.md

 We warmly welcome contributions from the community.
 If you're interested in enhancing "Press to Talk" with new features, improving the codebase, or fixing bugs, please check out our `CONTRIBUTING.md` for guidelines on how to get involved.

 ## Contact Information
 For any inquiries or further information, feel free to contact Leon van Bokhorst and Coen Crombach at Fontys University of Applied Sciences - FICT, Eindhoven.
-Your feedback is invaluable in making "Press to Talk" a better tool for journalists everywhere.
+Your feedback is invaluable in making "Press to Talk" a better tool for journalists everywhere.## Installation```stMetacello new	repository: 'github://aiaicaramba/press-to-talk:xx-sem1-gen-poc/src';	baseline: 'PressToTalk';	load```